brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 DNSSEC (DNS Security extensions) added data integrity protection, but did not address privacy concerns.
 The original DNS over TLS [@!RFC7858] and DNS over HTTPS [@!RFC8484] specifications were limited to client-to-resolver traffic.

 The remaining privacy component is recursive-to-authoritative servers.
 This Internet Draft is designed to provide a solution to this problem.

-FIXME

-More infomation can be found in [@?I-D.nottingham-for-the-users].
-(An exmple of an informative reference to a draft in the middle of text.
-Note that referencing an Internet draft involves replacing "draft-" in the name with "I-D.")

 # Conventions and Definitions